Pharoah0/Predicting-Telecom-Customer-Churn/README.md

 ## Models

-I've only kept a small selection of models for this README file. for more indepth results, please see my accompanyting jupyter notebook in this repository
+I've only kept a small selection of models for this README file.
+For more indepth results, please see my accompanyting jupyter notebook in this repository!

 #### Tuned SVM
 ![Model10](./images/Tuned_SVM.jpg)